moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 ~~~
 {: #warpmedia-catalog-body title="WARP Media Format CATALOG body"}

+* Media format type: this MUST hold the value 0x001 (see {{IANA Considerations}}).

-* TRACK Count:
+* Track count:
 The number of tracks described by the catalog.
+A CATALOG MAY hold 0 tracks.

-For each track, there is a track descriptor with the format:
+Each track is described by a track descriptor with the format:

 ~~~
 Track Descriptor {